How social influence affects the wisdom of crowds in influence networks: Introduction

 Second, we study how to improve and to optimize the wisdom.
-We show that at an influence system level, whether social influence improves or undermines the wisdom is decided by the social power allocation of the influence system.
-Several notions for consistency of an influence system's social power allocation and individuals' accuracy are defined.
+We show that at an influence system level, whether social influence improves or undermines the wisdom is decided by the social power allocations of the influence system.
+Several notions for consistency of an influence system's social power allocations and individuals' accuracy are defined.
 Necessary and/or sufficient conditions for improving and optimizing the wisdom are provided.
-We prove that social influence optimizes the wisdom if and only if the influence system's social power allocation is exactly proportional to individuals' accuracy.
+We prove that social influence optimizes the wisdom if and only if the influence system's social power allocations are exactly proportional to individuals' accuracy.
 The wisdom is improved only if individuals' variances are not uniform; and if so, social influence improves the wisdom if the influence system allocates relatively more, but not too much, social power to more accurate individuals.
-Moreover, we prove that the select crowd strategy works under proper condition.
-We also derive a condition on individuals' variances under which all social power allocations in certain orderings improve the wisdom; an algorithm is further designed to find all these orderings for given individuals' variances and its complexity is analyzed.
+Moreover, we prove that the select crowd strategy works under proper conditions.
+We also define a hierarchy of individuals' variances with which all social power allocations in certain orderings improve the wisdom; an algorithm is further designed to find all these orderings for given individuals' variances and its complexity is analyzed.

 Third, we study how to undermine the wisdom.
 We show that if the influence system allocates more social power to less accurate individuals, the wisdom is undermined.
 Moreover, we prove that if social influence improves the wisdom with all social power allocations in a certain ordering, then social influence undermines the wisdom with all social power allocations in the reverse ordering.
 Therefore, the aforementioned algorithm also finds all the orderings that all social power allocations in these orderings undermine the wisdom.